Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Customer service emphasizes the happiness and satisfaction of current and potential clients, but each person you encounter on the job likely has unique needs or a different idea of success.
 To understand what each individual customer needs, you must imagine what it's like to walk in their shoes.

 To develop empathy, make an effort to spend time with people who have backgrounds that differ from yours.
 Also, consider taking an acting class to get a better sense of how to think like someone else.

 As an entry-level employee, you'll have many opportunities to prove that you're a great fit for your job.
 One of the best ways to do this is by demonstrating a strong work ethic and clear dedication to your tasks.

 Show that you're willing to go above and beyond by meeting more than just the minimum job requirements.
 Make an effort to improve each customer's day through excellent service, and you just might find that your work ethic pays off.

-As you gain experience in this field and master the basic skills, you might have an opportunity to advance to a midlevel position.
+As you gain experience in this field and master the basic skills, you might have an opportunity to advance to a mid-level position.
 From customer care representative positions to customer service specialist jobs, there's ample room for growth.
-To make the most of your potential for career growth in customer service, make sure you have these essential midlevel skills.
+To make the most of your potential for career growth in customer service, build on your entry-level skills and make sure you master these essential mid-level skills.